Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 9.2 Access Control and Least Privilege

 Entity-level access control restricts which consumers see which entities.
-Attribute-level control hides sensitive fields (SSN, salary) from consumers that do not need them.
+Attribute-level control hides sensitive fields from consumers that do not need them.
 Agent tool permissions should be scoped: a support agent gets customer and contract entities, not financial forecasting data.

 Purpose-based access adds a second check beyond role-based controls.
 When agents operate autonomously, least privilege is a safety mechanism, not just a compliance checkbox.